livemusiclocator/instabear/pi-automation/README.md

 These variables are used for:
 - `SLACK_WEBHOOK_URL`: Sending notifications to Slack after posting attempts
 - `GITHUB_TOKEN`: Cleaning up temp-images in the GitHub repository

+### Dependencies

+The script relies on the following key dependencies:
+- puppeteer: For browser automation
+- @octokit/rest: For GitHub repository management
+- node-fetch: For making HTTP requests
+- dotenv: For loading environment variables

 ## Running the Script